How to Succeed in the Golf Industry in 2023 (Or Any Business for That Matter)

 The faster your rise to success will be.

 There is so much potential.

-Right now, there are less than a hundred independent people who have really made a name for themselves or their brand within the golf industry.
+Right now, there are no more than a couple hundred independent people who have really made a name for themselves or their brand within the golf industry.

 We’re at a turning point.

 A point where people like those mentioned in this article are making golf cool and fun again.
 And anyone with the idea and the right amount of focus can create their own story within this industry.

 We have every tool we need at our disposal to be able to create something great around that thing we love.

 I’m slowly finding that focus.
 I’m slowly figuring out what I want Breaking Eighty to be.
 And I’m working on telling the right stories.

 Given the opportunity in this industry right now, I’d be foolish not to.